Carreau/phd-dissertation/parts/roleofactin.rst

 behavior, and if it prevent polymerisation of actin filaments by the pointed end, it can facilitate polymerisation.
-One of the cause of increase in polymerisation speed by profilin is the fact it binds preferably to ADP-Actin and increase the exchange rate of ADP into ATP. :cite:`probably something, look in Yarmola`.
+One of the cause of increase in polymerisation speed by profilin is the fact it binds preferably to ADP-Actin and increase the exchange rate of ADP into ATP.

 Branching Agent
 """""""""""""""